Stillbirth is when a baby dies in the uterus after 20 weeks or more of growing.

 Coping with stillbirth

-Stillbirth is very difficult for the parents, and often other family members.
-It can be more upsetting than an early miscarriage because the mother has felt the baby move.
+Stillbirth is very difficult for the parents.
+It can be hard for other family members, too.
+It can be more upsetting than an early miscarriage.
+This is because the mother has felt the baby move.
 It can be very hard to go through labor, yet not have a baby to take home.
 Counseling is important for all parents coping with a stillbirth.
-It can help you understand your feelings and begin the work of grieving.
-Talk with your healthcare provider to be referred to a counselor with experience in pregnancy loss.
+It can help you understand your feelings.
+It can help you begin the work of grieving.
+Ask your healthcare provider to refer you to a counselor who has experience in pregnancy loss.

 Grieving the loss of your child